Raigyo/node-unit-testing-mocha/README.md

 `npm install --save-dev sinon`

 - [rewire](https://www.npmjs.com/package/rewire): rewire adds a special setter and getter to modules so you can modify their behaviour for better unit testing.
-You may.

 `npm install --save-dev rewire`